-Protects the Heart: Recommended magnesium dose daily helps protect the heart from many things including, heart arrhythmias, blocked arteries, and high blood pressure.
+Protects the Heart: Recommended magnesium-dose daily helps protect the heart from many things including, heart arrhythmias, blocked arteries, and high blood pressure.
 Magnesium deficiency can result in deadly health events for many people.
-Heart arrhythmias, the irregular and abnormally fast heartbeats or atrial fibrillation, can be prevented or at least, may be helped by consuming adequate amounts of magnesium.
-People with higher amount of magnesium in their blood cut the odds of dying from blocked or narrowed arteries by an enormous one-third.
-Furthermore, if the recommended magnesium dose is not met then it may result in higher blood pressure whereas; higher magnesium in your cells promotes lower blood pressure, more elastic blood vessels and a less enlarged heart.
-Additionally, research shows that lower amounts of magnesium lower the good HDL cholesterol and increases rate at which arteries harden.
+Heart arrhythmias, irregular and abnormally fast heartbeats, or atrial fibrillation, can be prevented or at least, may be helped by consuming adequate amounts of magnesium.
+People with higher amounts of magnesium in their blood cut the odds of dying from blocked or narrowed arteries by an enormous one-third.
+Furthermore, if the recommended magnesium dose is not met then it may result in higher blood pressure whereas; higher magnesium in your cells promotes lower blood pressure, more elastic blood vessels, and a less enlarged heart.
+Additionally, research shows that lower amounts of magnesium lower the good HDL cholesterol and increase rate at which arteries harden.

 Related Post – 6 Ways To Keep Your Heart Healthy

 Protects Against Diabetes: Eighty percent of diabetics have been found to have low intracellular magnesium.
 Further research suggests that the risk of type-two diabetes is increased by one-third with low amounts of magnesium.
 Magnesium supplements can improve insulin activity and may actually decrease the risk of diabetes and other complications.

 Related Post – 7 Tips for Living With Type 2 Diabetes